SartreShao/video-editor.webassembly/README.md

 - JUST LIKE 剪映's TIMELINE

 ## Tech Stack
-- WebAssmeble：C / C++ working in JavaScript
+- WebAssmeble：C / C++ working in JavaScript for read frame from video
 - FFmpeg：library for video editing

 ## How To Start Using